elliotproject/elli/doc/masternode-setup.md

 The basic reasoning for these requirements is that, you get to keep your ELLI in your local wallet and host your masternode remotely, securely.

 ## Configuration
-Note: with the introduction of zELLI, BEFORE unlocking your wallet, ensure that the following line is in your elli.conf file of the control wallet.

-    enablezeromint=0
-This will prevent the wallet from autominting zelli during the Masternode set up process.

-1) Using the control wallet, enter the debug console (Tools > Debug console) and type the following command: masternode genkey (This will be the masternode’s privkey.
+1) Using the control wallet, enter the debug console (Tools > Debug console) and type the following command:

+        masternode genkey

+(This will be the masternode’s privkey.
 We’ll use this later…)

-2) Using the control wallet still, enter the following command: getaccountaddress chooseAnyNameForYourMasternode
+2) Using the control wallet still, enter the following command:

+        getaccountaddress chooseAnyNameForYourMasternode

 3) Still in the control wallet, send 10,000 ELLI to the address you generated in step 2 (Be 100% sure that you entered the address correctly.
 You can verify this when you paste the address into the “Pay To:” field, the label will autopopulate with the name you chose”, also make sure this is exactly 10,000 ELLI; No less, no more.)
 – Be absolutely 100% sure that this is copied correctly.
 And then check it again.
 We cannot help you, if you send 10,000 ELLI to an incorrect address.

-4) Still in the control wallet, enter the command into the console: masternode outputs
+4) Still in the control wallet, enter the command into the console:

+        masternode outputs
  (This gets the proof of transaction of sending 10,000)

 5) Still on the main computer, go into the ELLI data directory, by default in Windows it’ll be